mariunaise/HDA-Thesis/content/SMHD.typ

 At $s=6$ metrics, the biggest metric offset we encounter is $phi = 1/16$ at $i = plus.minus 3$.\
 This biggest (or maximum) offset is of particular interest to us, as it tells us how far we deviate from the original quantizer used during enrollment.
-The maximum offset for a 2-bit configuration $phi$ is $1/16$ and we will introduce smaller offsets in between if we use a higher even number of metrics.
+The maximum offset for a 2-bit configuration $phi$ is $1/16$ and we only introduce smaller offsets in between if we use a higher even number of metrics.

 More formally, we can define the maximum metric offset for an even number of metrics as follows:
 $ phi_("max,even") = frac(frac(S,2), 2^M dot S dot 2) = frac(1, 2^M dot 4) $<eq:max_offset_even>

-Here, we multiply @eq:offset by the maximum metric index $i_"max" = S/2$.
+Here, we multiply $phi$ from @eq:offset by the maximum metric index $i_"max" = S/2$.

 Now, if we want to find the maximum offset for a odd number of metrics, we need to modify @eq:max_offset_even, more specifically its numerator.
 For that reason, we will decrease the parameter $m$ by $1$, that way we will still perform a division without remainder: